moatorres/node-design/utilities/set-to-json.md

 It was actually much simpler than this.
 The problem, was `JSON.stringify()` and a `Set` contained within the object being stringified.

-For an example, I'll create a user with some "lucky numbers", which I'm just making up as an example where the entries should be unique, so a `Set` would (in theory) be better than an `Array`.
+Let's create a `user` with some "lucky numbers", which we're just making up as an example _where the entries should be unique_, so a `Set` would (in theory) be better than an `Array`.

 ```js
 const userData = {